 3 credit hours per section.
 Currently teaching one secion during the spring 2020 semester.
-Taught one section during the spring 2016 semester, one section during the spring 2017 semester, one section during the fall 2017 semester, one section during the spring 2018 semester, and one section during the fall 2018 semester, and one section during each of the 2019 semesters.
+Taught one section during the spring 2016 semester, one section during the spring 2017 semester, one section during the fall 2017 semester, one section during the spring 2018 semester, and one section during the fall 2018 semester, and one section during the fall 2018 semester, and one section during the fall 2018 semester.